Frequently Asked Questions

 The Agricultural Sciences FLC classes are general enough to be necessary for anyone with an Agriculture major.
 So, if you are in Agricultural Business, you can still benefit from this cohort.

-I'm in the music/dance/theater program, but I want to be in a cohort.
+I'm in a visual or performing arts program, but I want to be in a cohort.
 Will that work?